heymichellemac/heymichellemac-hugo/content/projects/pre-2025/gaming-backlog-tracker.md

 ---
-title: "Gaming Backlog Tracker"
-date: 2022-08-17
-type: "blog"
 categories:
 - project
+date: 2022-08-17
+title: Gaming Backlog Tracker
+type: blog
+width: wide
 ---

 This project is a list of the games in my PlayStation backlog.